 The drawbacks of paper-based systems are well understood.
 They require a lot of discipline, time and resource to keep up-to-date and used effectively by your workers.
 Because they are reliant on manual upkeep, the risk of obsolescence, omissions and mistakes always hangs over them.

-But while quality professionals were once required (literally) to shuffle paper, now they have the opportunity to use digital tools to deliver Leaner, more effective and automated systems which can better deal with growing complexity and risk.
+But while quality professionals were once required (literally) to shuffle paper, now they have the opportunity to use digital tools to deliver leaner, more effective and automated systems which can better deal with growing complexity and risk.
 They can also increase their efficiency and velocity in delivering the innovation their industries demand.

 Trying to build a digital QMS stitched together using Google Drive, Excel, and other platforms is notoriously difficult, and it can make auditing a nightmare.